dwaite/connect/openid-connect-4-identity-assurance/representation.md

 	* “DE”, “Geldwäschegesetz”
 	* [TBD]

-*Note by the editor: It might be reasonable to rename this element to trust_framework to clearly indicate it can also be used to cover NIST SP 800-3A or eIDAS Identity Proofing including the respective assurance levels.*
+Note by the editor: It might be reasonable to rename the `legal_context` element to `trust_framework` or something similar to clearly indicate it can also be used to cover NIST SP 800-3A or eIDAS Identity Proofing including the respective assurance levels.

 `date` REQUIRED. time stamp in ISO 8601:2004 YYYY-MM-DD format representing the date when identity verification took place